reactiveui/Sextant/src/Sextant.Blazor/README.md

 Task HideAsync();
 ```
 You can view `SimpleModal` for an example of how you might implement `IModalView` into your own component.
 There is no need to manually add your modal component to the page.  `ReactiveRouteView` will automatically include it when it renders the page that was navigated to.

+Below is an example of a BlazorFabric `Modal` component implementing `IModalView`